siddhesh17b/BunkMeter/COMPLETE_GUIDE.md

 #### Skipped Days (Sick Leave, etc.)
 - Track periods when you were completely absent
+- List shows serial numbers, reason, and date
 - **"➕ Add Skipped Period"** → Opens dialog:
   1. Enter reason (Sick, Personal, etc.)
   2. Pick start date
   3. Pick end date
   4. Click **"Save"**
   - ⚠️ All classes in this period are auto-marked absent
+  - ⚠️ Skips dates that are already holidays
-- **"➖ Remove Skipped Period"** → Removes period AND restores attendance marks
+- **"➖ Remove Selected"** → Removes period AND restores ALL attendance marks
+- **"🗑️ Remove All"** → Clear all skipped days and restore marks (with confirmation)

+**Automatic Sync:**
+- When you mark ALL subjects absent via calendar → automatically added here
+- When you mark ANY subject present on a skipped day → automatically removed from here

 #### Reset Data
 - **"🔄 Reset All Data"** → Clears: